frePPLe/frepple/doc/user-guide/model-reference/parameters.rst

                               will result in a plan with less manufacturing orders.
-The plan generation will be considerably faster, but can have additional delivery delays of the customer orders and forecasts. currentdate                 | Current date of the plan, formatted as YYYY-MM-DD HH:MM:SS.
+The plan generation will be considerably faster, but can have additional delivery delays of the customer orders and forecasts. currentdate                 | Current date of the plan, preferred format is YYYY-MM-DD HH:MM:SS but most known formats to represent a date and/or time are accepted.
                               If the parameter is missing or empty the system time is used as current date. currency                    | Currency symbol.
                             | This parameter may be only set on the default database and will be